anharrington/handsonpython/rstP/graphics.rst

 The next example, ``triangle.py``, illustrates similar starting and ending code.
 In addition it explicitly interacts with the user.
-Rather than the code specifying literal coordinates for all graphical objects, the program remembers the places where the *user* clicks the mouse, and uses them as the vertices of a triangle.
+Rather than the code specifying literal coordinates for all graphical objects, the program remembers the Points where the user clicked the mouse.
+They are used as the vertices of a triangle.

 Return to the directory window for the Python examples.
-In Windows you can double click on the icon for ``triangle.py`` to run it.
+In Windows you may be able to double click on the icon for ``triangle.py`` to run it.
+Or on a Mac, you can run it using the Python Launcher, rather than Idle.

 While running the program, follow the prompts in the graphics window and click with the mouse as requested.